Annapurna Base Camp Short Trek

 Day 5: Trek from Himalayan to Machhapuchhre Base Camp

-Today’s trek is deeper into the Annapurna Sanctuary as we pass forests and mountainous landscapes.
+Today’s trek is deeper into the Annapurna Sanctuary as we pass forests, Hinku Cave and mountainous landscapes.
 The trail climbs steadily from Deurali, passing waterfalls, cliffs, and glaciers.

 Day 6: Morning Hike from MBC to ABC, then Return to Bamboo

 We start early today for a breathtaking sunrise hike from Machhapuchhre Base Camp to Annapurna Base Camp (4,130 m).
-As the first light hits the Annapurna massif, you’re rewarded with 360-degree views of towering peaks, an unforgettable highlight of the Annapurna Base Camp short trek.
+As the first light hits the Annapurna massif, you get 360-degree views of towering peaks.
+It’s an unforgettable highlight of the Annapurna Base Camp short trek.

 Day 7: Trek from Bamboo to Jhinu Danda (Hot Springs)

-The trail for the day returns us to familiar villages and forests as we descend by route back to Chhomrong and then descend steep stone steps to Jhinu Danda.
+The day’s trail returns us to familiar villages and forests.
+We descend back to Chhomrong by the same route.
+Then we go down steep stone steps to Jhinu Danda.
 The distance is not considerable, but the downhill trail is tough on the knees.

-Once in Jhinu, you’ll have the chance to soak in the natural hot springs just a short walk from the village, an excellent reward for tired muscles.
-This is a favorite stop for trekkers on the Annapurna Base Camp short trek itinerary, offering relaxation and beautiful river valley views.
+Once in Jhinu, you can soak in natural hot springs.
+They are a short walk from the village.
+It is a great reward for tired muscles.
+This is a favourite stop for trekkers on the Annapurna Base Camp short trek.

 Day 8: Drive from Jhinu Danda to Pokhara